TAKE ACTION!

 when people don’t show up, nothing changes.”

-~ Dr. James Brewer Stewart
+~ James Brewer Stewart

 If you feel called to address systemic racism in some way, here are ideas: